errbufferoverfl/garden.errbufferoverfl.me/content/_index.md

 Here are some places you might explore:

 - 📖 [[/notes|the notebook]]: a collection of musings and evolving ideas.
-- 🎨 [[the art studio]]: art & illustrative projects, notes and musings.
+- 🎨 [the art studio](the%20art%20studio.md): art & illustrative projects, notes and musings.
-- 📚 [[the antilibrary|the antilibrary]]: books that are in some state of read, being read, or to be read.
+- 📚 [the antilibrary](the%20antilibrary.md): books that are in some state of read, being read, or to be read.
 - 🎙️ [[/soapbox|the soapbox]]: meetup, conference and training that I've previously delivered.
-- 🗑️ [[the recycling bin]]: abandoned, archived or long-term incomplete work.
+- 🔧 [the engineering anthology](notes/projects.md): a collection of notable projects that I’ve finished and or currently maintaining.

 Want to get in touch?
 Checkout [where to find me](https://links.errbufferoverfl.me).